Academic Reimbursement Program

 Denial of participation in the academic assistance program is not grievable, except on grounds of discrimination.

-Prior to submission for approved course(s), UNC Health Care employees should obtain an Academic Assistance Request form from the Benefits Online Web site.
+UNC Health Care employees should obtain an Academic Assistance Request form from the Benefits Online Web site or myHR Portal.

 The semesters should be marked as follows: classes that start between January - March are Spring, April -May are Summer Session I, June - July are Summer Session II, August - December are Fall.

-The employee shall keep the original form and pay for their course tuition in full and save the original receipt of payment.
+The employee shall pay for their course tuition in full and save the original receipt of payment.

 Upon successful completion of the course (see above), within 30 days of the final exam date the employee needs to submit ALL of the following: